Judging by the title, we all know why you’re here. You recently got your brand-new pair of AirPods; you brought them home with high hopes and dreams.

 1. Try Resetting Your AirPods

-The best way to approach malfunctioning AirPods is to give them a complete overhaul, and by that, we mean reset them to their original settings.
-To start with, place both AirPods in the case.
-Make sure that they are charged before you do so.
+The best way to approach malfunctioning AirPods is to give them a complete overhaul, which means resetting them to their original settings.
+To begin, place both AirPods in their case.
+Ensure they are charged before proceeding.

 At the back of the case, you have to find a button.
-It is quite small and the same color as the case, so feel for it.
+It is quite small and the same colour as the case, so feel for it.
 Once you have found it, open the lid of the charging case.
-Then press down on the button at the back of the case and hold it for about fifteen seconds or so.
+Then, press down on the button at the back of the case and hold it for about 15 seconds.

 You will see the light on the inside of the case.
 It will flash white at first and then red.
 This light indicates that the AirPods have been reset successfully.